Valentinws/SmartBrain/README.md

-A great project for frace recognition, with API.
+A great project for face recognition, with API.

 # Getting Started with Create React App